-I do believe Bohannon has come up with a strong indicator of scammy journals, although it's one that requires a little research: Namely, "geographic fraud": journals that claim to be American or European but are in fact not published in America or European editorial presence.
+I do believe Bohannon has come up with a strong indicator of scammy journals, although it's one that requires a little research: Namely, "geographic fraud": journals that claim to be American or European but are in fact not published in America or Europe and have no significant American or European editorial presence.
 On the other hand, one of his examples is simply wrong: He holds up as an example of geographic fraud the European Journal of Chemistry.
 The editor of that journal is in Turkey.
 Guess what?
 Turkey is partially in Europe.